By Joshua McMorrow-Hernandez for PCGS ……

 Careful comparisons of the four known counterstamped varieties, including the 1815 and 1825 “E” and “L” stamps, indicate the markings are identical but that they are seen in slightly varying positions on the obverse over the head of Liberty.
 This suggests but does not prove that they were stamped at the same time and perhaps by the same individual.
 However, there is no auction pedigree or provenance given in auction catalogs of the 1880s, when these coins – perhaps then recently released from a hoard – first came to light in the hobby.

-The Importance of These Coins to Numismatists Today
+Importance to Numismatists Today

 Why do the “E” and “L” Bust quarters hold the interest of collectors today?